Sarie Marais: Later spread and influence of the song

+Films

 Sarie Marais (1931): the first South African film with sound

 Sarie Marais was also the title of the first South African talking picture, directed by Joseph Albrecht (af) and made in 1931.
 Filmed in Johannesburg, Sarie Marais manages to pack a lot into its 10-minute running time.
 Set in a British POW camp, the film concentrates on a group of Boer prisoners as they pass the time under the watchful eye of their British guards.
 One of the internees, played by Billy Mathews, lifts his voice in song with the popular Afrikaans patriotic tune "My Sarie Marais".
 His enthusiasm catches on with the other prisoners of war, giving them hope for the future.

 Shortly after this film's release, a group of Afrikaner nationalists established a film production organisation called the Reddingsdaad-Bond-Amateur-Rolprent Organisasie (Rescue Action League Amateur Film Organisation), which rallied against British and American films pervading the country.

 Francis Coley directed a remake of this film, again titled Sarie Marais in 1949 (af).